-The purpose of this computer graphics course is to teach students to design print and web publications on the computer using the Adobe Creative Suite (InDesign, Photoshop, Illustrator and Acrobat Pro).
-They also learn scanning software.
+This course provides an overview of applications used in the field of Graphic Design: Photoshop, Illustrator, InDesign and Acrobat Pro.
+Students also learn file managements and computer navigation basics including scanning software.
 Students study page design, typography, and image editing.
-Students will use the computer for writing, editing, imaging and publication design.
-They will read and report on graphic design topics.
+Emphasis will be on the use of the computer for writing, editing, imaging and publication design.
+Students will read and report on graphic design topics.